John Gorton

-Sir John Grey Gorton (9 September 1911 – 19 May 2002) was an Australian politician, farmer and airman who served as the 19th prime minister of Australia from 1968 to 1971.
+Sir John Grey Gorton (9 September 1911 – 19 May 2002) was the 19th prime minister of Australia, serving from 1968 to 1971.
 He held office as the leader of the Liberal Party of Australia, having previously served as a senator for Victoria.
 He was the first and only member of the upper house of the Parliament to assume the office of prime minister.

 Gorton was born out of wedlock and had a turbulent childhood.
 He studied at Brasenose College, Oxford, after finishing his secondary education at Geelong Grammar School, and then returned to Australia to take over his father's property in northern Victoria.
 Gorton enlisted in the Royal Australian Air Force in 1940, and was a fighter pilot in Malaya and New Guinea during the Second World War.
 He suffered severe facial injuries in a crash landing on Bintan Island in 1942, and whilst being evacuated, his ship was torpedoed and sunk by a Japanese submarine.

 Gorton returned to farming after being discharged in 1944, and was elected to the Kerang Shire Council in 1946; he later served a term as shire president.
 After a previous unsuccessful candidacy at state level, Gorton was elected to the Senate at the 1949 federal election.

 Gorton took a keen interest in foreign policy, and gained a reputation as a strident anti-Communist.
 Gorton was promoted to the ministry in 1958, and over the following decade held a variety of different portfolios in the governments of Sir Robert Menzies and Harold Holt.
 He was responsible at various times for the Royal Australian Navy, public works, education, and science.
 He was elevated to the Cabinet in 1966, and the following year, he was promoted to Leader of the Government in the Senate.

 Gorton defeated three other candidates for the Liberal leadership after Harold Holt's disappearance on 17 December 1967.
-He became the first and only senator to assume the office of Prime Minister, but soon transferred to the House of Representatives in line with constitutional convention.
+He became the first and only senator to assume the office of Prime Minister, but soon transferred to the House of Representatives in Holt's vacant seat, in line with constitutional convention.